Markus Grompe

 Dr. Grompe has made major contributions to the study of Fanconi Anemia.
-His contributions to the study of this rare hematological deficiency has helped to reveal the contributions of the FANC protein complexes associated with the repair of double-stranded breaks in genomic DNA..
+His contributions to the study of this rare hematological deficiency has helped to reveal the contributions of the FANC protein complexes associated with the repair of double-stranded breaks in genomic DNA.
+His laboratory has made advances in the discovery of drugs for the chemoprevention of cancer in Fanconi Anemia.
 He was involved in the establishment of the Fanconi Anemia Research Materials repository which helps to facilitate Fanconi anemia research through the distribution of antibodies and cell lines free of charge to interested investigators.

 In 2007 Grompe founded Yecuris Corporation, which distributes mice with "humanized" livers to pharmaceutical and biotech companies for pre-clinical research in infectious liver diseases, liver gene therapy, and drug metabolism.

 In 2016, he cofounded Ambys Medicines, which develops treatments for advanced liver disease through enhancement or regeneration of hepatocyte activity.
+In 2021, he was appointed Chief Scientific Officer of Ambys.